predix-ui/predix-ui/_pages/develop/context-browser.md

 ## Example: implement lazy loading

 When the user activates an item that can have children but doesn't have any defined yet, the context browser will show an empty panel with a loading indicator.
 The context browser element fires a `px-app-asset-children-requested` when the user navigates into an item that isn't marked as exhausted.
-The app can listen for the child request event to determine which item to get the children for and make a request to the backend server to get the children.
+The app can listen for the child requested event to determine which item to get the children for and make a request to the backend server to get those children.
 When the request is finished, the app should add any new children to context browser using the `addChildren` method:

 ```javascript
 var contextBrowserEl = document.querySelector('px-context-browser');